peerhold/pastebridge/README.md

 ## What It Doesn't Do

-Listed as features, because that's what they are.

 * **It never runs anything.** Nothing arriving in either lane is executed on either end.
 * **It doesn't check whether anything is correct or safe.** Text arrives exactly as typed, and no warning is not the same as no risk.
 * **It doesn't redact.** Every paired device sees what you paste, tokens and all.
 * **It doesn't work over the internet.** There's no relay or rendezvous server, so both devices must be on the same network, or joined by something that makes them look that way, such as a VPN or a tailnet.
 * **It doesn't keep anything.** That's a feature until you close the tab expecting to come back.
-* **It has no terminal interface.** The interface is a web page.
-The shell is only for startup options.
+* **It has no terminal interface.** The interface is a web page, and the shell is for startup options and pipes.
 * No account, no telemetry, no update check, no subscription, and nothing left behind when the process exits.

 ### A Note on Language Models